ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 https://docs.docker.com/compose/gettingstarted/

 and do more research if needed.
-Or feel free to speak to me by email/Teams
+Or feel free to speak to Liam by email/Teams

 #### Nextflow